The Pollino National Park & the Pollino massif

 - At Cerchiara di Calabria (only about 13km from San Lorenzo Bellizzi) it is possible to traverse the only Via Ferrata in southern Italy, the 'Ferrata del Caldanello' (also known as the 'Ferrata della Gravina'), extended in 2012, and, in proximity to Civita, the 'Ferrata del Raganello' (or 'Via delle capre'), an exposed path partly equipped with steel cables.

-- Rafting tours and related activities are also possible on the Lao River (valley of the Mercure), in proximity to the Calabrian village Laino Borgo and the evocative ghost town of Laino Castello Vecchio.
+- Rafting tours and related activities are also possible on the Lao River (Pellegrino massif, valley of the Mercure), in proximity to the Calabrian village Laino Borgo and the evocative ghost town of Laino Castello Vecchio or the village Papasidero.

 - Winter can arrive early.
 The upper slopes of the major peaks are generally covered by snow from November through late April (or even May).
 The southern slopes are widely exposed to the intense Mediterrean sun and the warm and humid sea winds.
 The Sirocco may carry sand and dust particles from North Africa, the Arabian or Sahara desert, thus staining the snow dark orange or red.